wkgcass/Latte-lang/README.md

 * Latte Maven Plugin
 * many other features

-`Latte` is based on java 8.
+`Latte` is based on java 6.
 It's compiled to JVM byte code, and can collaborate with any java library.

 #How to build

-`JDK 8` is the only thing required.
+`JDK 1.6` or higher is the only thing required.

 The project is managed by `Maven`, you can use `Maven 3` to build automatically